navreeetkaur/frequent-pattern-mining/README.md

 output file name and support percentage, reads data set from input file and writes all the frequent item sets in output file with given support.

-(4) Test.java

-Contains the main function.
+(4) Test.java: Contains the main function.
 Executes fp-growth or apriori depending on the arguments given.
 Call to this is made by the bash file

 (5) plot.py

-generates a plot using matplotlib where the x-axis varies the support threshold and y-axis shows the corresponding running times.
+Generates a plot using matplotlib where the x-axis varies the support threshold and y-axis shows the corresponding running times.
 It plots the running times of apriori and fptree at support thresholds of 1%, 5%, 10%, 25%, 50%, and 90%

+(6) check.py: Checks if results of two output files match

+(7) create_dataset.py: Creates a random dataset of integers similar to retail.txt

 The performance of Apriori algorithm is compared with FP-tree in the report.